mmanana/ankipy/README.md

 3. After running the script, you will obtain a .csv file in the required format for Anki import.

-This project is partially funded by the Universidad de Cantabria (Programa de Proyectos de Innovación Docente).
+This project is partially funded by the Universidad de Cantabria (Programa de Proyectos de Innovación Docente 2024).

 # ![](./images/UC_logo.png)